EdJoPaTo/website-stalker-example/sites/org-telegram-core-bots.md

 [![](/file/811140763/1/PihKNbjT8UE/03b57814e13713da37 "The Botfather.
 Click for hi-res picture")](/file/811140327/1/zlN4goPTupk/9ff2f2f01c4bd1b013)

-There's a… bot for that.
+There's a... bot for that.
 Just talk to [BotFather](https://t.me/botfather) (described [below](#6-botfather)) and follow a few simple steps.
 Once you've created a bot and received your authentication token, head down to the [Bot API manual](/bots/api) to see what you can teach your bot to do.

 >
 >